June-Skeeter/GEOS270_Syllabus/docs/Labs.md

 You can handle things however you like

-## Remote backup and collaboratoin
+## Remote backup and Collaboration

-I suggest folks use a cloud based service (google dirve, dropbox etc.) to back up their work.
+I suggest folks use a cloud based service (google drive, dropbox etc.) to back up their work.
 This is good practice in general and might be worthwhile for you beyond GIS.
-Using a cloud based service whill make it easier to share data/work with group members when it comes time to work on your final projects.
+Using a cloud based service will make it easier to share data/work with group members when it comes time to work on your final projects.